ai-forever/paper_persi_chat/README.md

 ## PaperPersiChat

-This repo contains code for the SigDial 2023 paper: "PaperPersiChat: Scientific Paper Discussion Chatbot using Transformers and Discourse Flow Management"
+This repo contains code for the paper: [PaperPersiChat: Scientific Paper Discussion Chatbot using Transformers and Discourse Flow Management](https://aclanthology.org/2023.sigdial-1.54/)

 **Description:**